shwezhu/shwezhu.github.io/content/post/golang/practice/012-http-related.md

 }
 ```

-**Usage of `ParseMultipartForm`**: This method parses the multipart form data from the request body.
-The `maxFileSize` parameter is used to limit the size of the in-memory buffer.
-If the file being uploaded is larger than this buffer, the rest of the data is stored in temporary files.
-However, it's important to note that `ParseMultipartForm` still reads the entire request body into memory, which could cause a spike in RAM usage.
+**`http.MaxBytesReader()`**: Doesn't load any data, it just wraps the request body with a `http.maxBytesReader`, learn more: [IO in Golang - David's Blog](https://davidzhu.xyz/post/golang/basics/018-io/)

+**Usage of `r.ParseMultipartForm(maxFileSize)`**: This is where the actual parsing of data (request body) occurs.
+The whole request body is parsed and **up to a total of maxMemory bytes of its file parts are stored in memory**, with the remainder stored on disk in temporary files.
+This will cause a spike in the usage of RAM, because it doesn't stream the data, it loads maxMemory bytes of data into memory, and the rest of data into disk **one time**.
+Learn more: [IO in Golang - David's Blog](https://davidzhu.xyz/post/golang/basics/018-io/)

 **Reading and Writing the File**: The file is read from the form data and written to the destination path.
-The `io.Copy` function used here is efficient as it streams the data, but if the multipart form data is already loaded into memory, this would not reduce the memory usage (which means `io.Copy` couldn't help).
+The `io.Copy` function used here is efficient as **it streams the data to dst file**.

 ### 7.2.
 Solution